Islandora-Collaboration-Group/ISLE/docs/02_installation_demo_site/demo_installation.md

     * Username: `isle`
     * Password: `isle`

-* There is additional information for users and passwords that can be found on the [Test Site Resources](ild_resources.md) page.
+* There is additional information for users and passwords that can be found on the [Demo ISLE Site Resources](demo_resources.md) page.

 ### Step 5: Ingest Sample Objects

 Courtesy of the [Islandora Collaboration Group](https://github.com/Islandora-Collaboration-Group/icg_information) there is a sample set of objects and corresponding metadata that can be used for ingest.

-More information can be found on the [Test Site Resources](ild_resources.md) page.
+More information can be found on the [Demo ISLE Site Resources](demo_resources.md) page.

 ### Post Ingest Search Tip
 After ingesting content, you will need to add an Islandora Simple Search block to the Drupal structure.
 The default search box that appears on install will only search Drupal content, not Islandora content.